techwithanirudh/sandbox/README.md

 ![2024-10-2307 17 42-ezgif com-resize](https://github.com/user-attachments/assets/a4057129-81a7-4a31-a093-c8bc8189ae72)

-Sandbox is an open-source cloud-based code editing environment with custom AI code generation, live preview, real-time collaboration and AI chat.
+Sandbox is an open-source cloud-based code editing environment with custom AI code generation, live preview, real-time collaboration, and AI chat.

 For the latest updates, join our Discord server: [discord.gitwit.dev](https://discord.gitwit.dev/).